SarahW0/feed-reader-testing-jasmine/README.md

 **1. New Feed Selection[Test Suite]**

-     To test content changes when a new feed is loaded
+     Test: Content changes when a new feed is loaded

 **2. RSS Feeds[Test Suite]**

-     To test each feed has a name defined and not empty
+     Test: Each feed has a name defined and not empty
-     To test each feed has a URL defined and not empty
+     Test: Each feed has a URL defined and not empty
-     To test allFeeds variable is defined and not empty
+     Test: allFeeds variable is defined and not empty

 **3. The menu[Test Suite]**

-     To test menu is hidden by default
+     Test: Menu is hidden by default
-     To test menu visibility changes when the menu icon is clicked
+     Test: Menu visibility changes when the menu icon is clicked

 **4. Initial Entries[Test Suite]**

-     To test at least one entry element in the feed container
+     Test: At least one entry element in the feed container

 # Development Depandencies